fernandacaron/pynnotate/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 To report bugs, request features, or submit improvements, please open an issue or a pull request.
-See the `CONTRIBUTING.md` file for guidelines.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ---